What are futures and how do you trade them?

 With financial derivatives such as CFDs, you’ll be speculating on the price movements of a futures contract rather than buying and selling the contract itself.

 Say it’s April and you think the price of oil is going to rise in the future – you could open a long CFD on a June oil future.
 Your profit is determined by how much the price of oil has risen by the future’s expiry, and the size of your position – less any charges.
+These will include your spread and any other costs or charges.

 In both scenarios, your position would be closed automatically in June – but you could close it before if you wanted.
 Below, you’ll see a graphic of the futures tab in IG’s trading platform.
 If you thought that the underlying market price was going to rise, you’d buy the market on your CFD trading account.
 If you thought that underlying market price was going to fall, you’d sell.